 Vaccine recommendations for Bend, Oregon.

 Keep your dog or cat in a place that he/she cannot injure itself.
 Do NOT put your hand in their mouth to prevent injury to the tongue.
 Animals that have been seizing for more than 5 minutes need to seek immediate veterinary care.
-If this is your pet’s first seizure, please call us at 541-385-3739 or the Animal Emergency Center at 541-385-9110 when you are sure they are safe.
+If this is your pet’s first seizure, please call us at 541-585-3739 during normal business hours.
+After normal business hours, please call either the Bend Animal Emergency and Specialty Center at 541-385-9110 or The Veterinary Referral and Emergency Center of Central Oregon at 541-210-9200.

 Dog: 100.4-102.4F